Does your employer offer flexible spending accounts? Do you take advantage of this benefit?

 If you answered "yes" to the first question but "no" to the second, you might be losing hundreds of dollars, depending on your income-tax bracket, every year.

-The problem is, too many employees do not understand the benefits of flexible spending accounts, better known by the acronym FSA.
+Too many employees do not understand the benefits of flexible spending accounts, better known by the acronym FSA.

 Such accounts allow employees to set aside money from their regular paychecks on a pre-tax basis to pay for out-of-pocket medical or dependent care expenses.

 That might sound confusing, but here's how it works: Every pay period, your employer deducts a set amount of money from your paycheck.
 You then use that money to pay for medical or dependent-care expenses that your regular health insurance will not cover.
 For instance, you might need to lose weight to stave off diabetes or hypertension.
-You could use the money in your flexible spending account to pay for enrollment in a weight-loss program.
+So you could use the money in your flexible spending account to pay for enrollment in a weight-loss program.

-Use it or lose it
+Use it or Lose it

-© Fintactix, LLC 2015
+© Fintactix, LLC 2021